-Ethics is crucial in communications, and Al brings up new ethical considerations, particularly around transparency.
+Ethics is crucial in communications, and Al brings up new ethical considerations. particularly around transparency.
 In the CIPR, for instance, our code stresses honesty and transparency.
-When using Al to assist with content creation, the question arises of if you should declare the use of Al. Many argue that transparency here is essential, even if it's a simple statement like "Al was used in this content."
-There's also the issue of Al "hallucinations," where it generates crediblesounding information that isn't correct.
-Ultimately, the responsibility for accuracy falls on the human using the tool.
-It's a powerful resource, but it doesn't replace accountability.
+When using Al to assist with content creation, the auestion arises of if you should declare the use of Al. Many arque that transparency here is essential, even if it's a simple

-Why is transparency with AI any different from using other tools like Google for research?
-We don't disclose our Google searches, so why do we need to be so open about AI?
+Why is transparency with Al any different from using other tools like Google for research?
+We don't disclose our Google searches, so why do we need to be so open about Al?